Real Estate FAQs

 No, you will receive your house keys directly from your realtor.
 The purchase money is usually paid to the seller’s lawyer before noon on the possession or move in date.
 Keys are released after the funds have been paid.
 If you do not have a realtor you will need to make arrangement with the Seller directly.

 Selling or buying a home is the biggest purchase that most people will complete in their life.
 We strongly recommend that you use a realtor.
-If you are unwilling to hire a realtor and want our office to act for you, please consider using the following real estate contract for your purchase.
+If you are unwilling to hire a realtor and want our office to assist you, please contact our office to obtain or confirm that proper contracts and forms will be used.

 Return to Real Estate Law